Gated Normalization Removal and Scale Anchoring in Pre-Norm Transformers

 \section{Experiments}

-We evaluate TaperNorm in three settings.
-First, we pre-train pre-norm{} Transformers on TinyStories to test whether TaperNorm can match training with RMSNorm.
-Second, we run a microbenchmark to quantify inference gains from folding the resulting sample-independent scalings into adjacent projections.
+This section evaluates the normalization-removal approach in three settings.
+First, we pre-train pre-norm transformers on TinyStories to test whether internal normalization can be tapered when training a small model from scratch.
+Second, we run a KV-cached decoding microbenchmark to measure the effect of folding the resulting sample-independent scalings into adjacent projections.
 Third, we fine-tune GPT-2 models using the LayerNorm variant and compare to prior LayerNorm removal results.